guillermooo/sublime-undocs/source/reference/build_systems.rst

 The Sublime Text command then receives the data stored in the *.sublime-build* file.
 At this point, it can do whatever it needs to do, to *build* the files.
-By default, build systems will use the ``exec`` command implemented by *Packages/Default/exec.py*.
-As explained below, you can override this command.
+By default, build systems will use the ``exec`` command implemented by :file:`Packages/Default/exec.py`.
+As we'll explain below, you can override this command.

 Finally, the external program may be a shell script you've created to process